Many people planning a holiday in Sri Lanka are asking me this question: is it safe to travel to Sri Lanka now 🤔

 ⭐ Be prepared and informed about Sri Lanka as a travel destination.
 Power cuts, and sudden changes in the situation here is normal.
 And as much as we try to give the correct information at all times, we actually do not know how the situation will be in June (or not even next week!).
 If any changes in travel plans freaks you out – then Sri Lanka might not be the destination for you……

-⭐ Stay away from any demonstrations or large gatherings of crowds. (🇱🇰❤️ show your support through social media in stead)
+⭐ Stay away from any demonstrations or large gatherings of crowds. (🇱🇰❤️ show your love and support for the Sri Lankan people through social media)

 ⭐ Follow travel recommendations from your government, and listen to the advice given to you by the hotel you are staying at.